 “Baltimore Small Business Stories” is an independently produced media platform built to amplify Baltimore’s thriving and diverse small business and nonprofit community.

 By doing in-depth photo essays, we connect audiences with incredible small businesses and nonprofits by showing their human side.
 The behind-the-scenes.
 The origin stories, struggles and triumphs.

 The thought here is simple.
-Most of us believe in supporting small businesses, but so often we default to the Amazon order or Target trip.
+Most of us believe in supporting small businesses, but so often we default to big box stores.
 Why?
 Oftentimes it’s because we don’t have a tangible relationship, or human connection, with the businesses in our community.
 Our goal is to change that.